Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Speed: +X
  - Limit: Can not be used with Baika no Jutsu active

-Effects: You can add this technique to any other Taijutsu attack you perform; you gain +Xd* to the attack’s damage, add (or increase the existing) Range by X and Area by X/2, add a Knockback of X/2, and gain +X/5 Accuracy to the attack, rounding down where necessary.
+Effects: You can add this technique to any other Taijutsu attack you perform; you gain +Xd* to the attack’s damage, add (or increase the existing) Range by X, add a Knockback of X/2, and gain +X/5 Accuracy to the attack and if it's a melee attack, it gains or increases its Area by X/2, rounding down where necessary.
 The first time this Jutsu is used in combat, it’s treated as a Surprise Attack.
 X has a maximum of 6.
 Your limb returns to normal immediately after the attack is resolved.
 At least five CP must be spent every time you utilize this jutsu, though it reduces the Chakra cost like normal.

 #### --( Nikudan Hari Sensha - Spiked Human Bullet Tank )--
 The Akimichi attaches dozens of kunai to multiple lengths of wire which they then drape loosely around their body.
 When they increase in size the wires become taut, and the kunai form rings of spikes around their body.
 While this is certainly effective as a means of attack, the real purpose is much simpler: the kunai function like cleats, aiding in turning.